 How to Block USB Device Access with Exceptions using Microsoft Intune

-Microsoft Intune includes Endpoint security policies which you can use to secure your device and mitigate the risks.
-The Endpoint security blade list all the tools available through Endpoint Manager that you will use to keep devices secure.
+Microsoft Intune includes Endpoint security policies that you can use to secure your device and mitigate the risks.
+The Endpoint security blade lists all the tools available through Endpoint Manager that you will use to keep devices secure.
 In this blog post, we will discuss how to block USB device access using Microsoft Intune Device Control settings.
-We will also discuss how to manage exceptions so user’s with genuine business need can still access USB media’s.
+We will also discuss how to manage exceptions so users with genuine business needs can still access USB media.

 Create Azure AD Groups

-We will create two Azure Active Directory (AAD) group to block USB devices access and allow exception to devices when user having genuine business need.
+We will create two Azure Active Directory (AAD) groups to block USB device access and allow exceptions to devices when users have genuine business need.

 • All Windows 10/11 Devices: We will use this group to deploy the USB Device Control policy on all Windows 10/11 devices.

-• USB Device Restrictions – Exception : We will use this group to provide temporary or permanent exception to user by adding their devices to AD group.
+• USB Device Restrictions – Exception: We will use this group to provide a temporary or permanent exception to user by adding their devices to AD group.

 Create both groups from Endpoint Manager admin center | Groups blade.